RCConnolly/Jackal_Velodyne_Duke/navigation/README.md

   ```
   <node pkg="tf" type="static_transform_publisher" name="velodyne_to_front_laser"
-args="0 0 0 0 0 0 /velodyne /font_laser 100" />
+args="0 0 0 0 0 0 velodyne font_laser 100" />
   ```

-  Thus the complete `point2laser.launch` file is [here](https://github.com/MengGuo/Jackal_Velodyne_Duke/blob/master/navigation/point2laser.launch).
-Once it is done, re-launch it, for example by:
+  Thus the complete `point2laser.launch` file is [here](../point2laser.launch).
+Once that is done, re-launch it, for example by:

   ```
   roslaunch pointcloud_to_laserscan pointcloud2laserscan.launch